minnojs/minno-time/src/js/extensions/iat/README.md

 The second argument to `IAT.setCategory` is the category object.
 The object contains all the properties of the category.
 All the properties are optional except for the media array (although you should really define at least `name` and `title`).

+`name`: The category name to be passed to the server (recorded in the data object).

+`title`: The category description to be displayed to the users (defaults to the values set in `name`).
+See more about this property in **category layout**.

 `css`: Is a jQuery css object that is applied to the category media.

 `stimulus`: Allows you to modify the properties of the category stimuli (see the PIP documentation for more details).